lhvk/venue-finder/README.md

 ## Usage

 Upon launching the app, you'll be presented with a search interface.
 Enter your desired location or venue name.
-Click the "Search" button to find venues and events in that area.
-Explore the search results and discover exciting places and events.
+Explore the search results and discover exciting venues.

 ## Technologies Used